HTBox/allReady/CONTRIBUTING.md

 ####REST APIs

-The same ASP.NET 5 project also exposes a set of Web APIs, which are part of the MVC 6 framework.
+The same ASP.NET Core project also exposes a set of Web APIs, which are part of the same framework.
 These REST APIs are used by both the web site and by the Cordova mobile app.

 ####Data layer